Norway: Later modern period

-King Charles III John, who came to the throne of Norway and Sweden in 1818, was the second king following Norway's break from Denmark and the union with Sweden.
-Charles John was a complex man whose long reign extended to 1844.
+King Charles III John came to the throne of Norway and Sweden in 1818 and reigned to 1844.
 He protected the constitution and liberties of Norway and Sweden during the age of Metternich.
-As such, he was regarded as a liberal monarch for that age.
-However, he was ruthless in his use of paid informers, the secret police and restrictions on the freedom of the press to put down public movements for reform—especially the Norwegian national independence movement.
+As such, he was regarded as a liberal monarch.
+However, he was ruthless in his use of paid informers, secret police and restrictions on the freedom of the press to put down public movements for reform—especially the Norwegian national independence movement.

-The Romantic Era that followed the reign of King Charles III John brought some significant social and political reforms.
-In 1854, women won the right to inherit property in their own right, just like men.
+The Romantic Era that followed the reign of Charles III John brought some significant social and political reforms.
+In 1854, women won the right to inherit property.
 In 1863, the last trace of keeping unmarried women in the status of minors was removed.
-Furthermore, women were then eligible for different occupations, particularly the common school teacher.
+Furthermore, women were eligible for different occupations, particularly the common school teacher.
 By mid-century, Norway's democracy was limited; voting was limited to officials, property owners, leaseholders and burghers of incorporated towns.

-Still, Norway remained a conservative society.
+Norway remained a conservative society.
 Life in Norway (especially economic life) was "dominated by the aristocracy of professional men who filled most of the important posts in the central government".
-There was no strong bourgeosie class in Norway to demand a breakdown of this aristocratic control of the economy.
-Thus, even while revolution swept over most of the countries of Europe in 1848, Norway was largely unaffected by revolts that year.
+There was no strong bourgeois class to demand a breakdown of this aristocratic control.
+Thus, even while revolution swept over most of the countries of Europe in 1848, Norway was largely unaffected.

-Marcus Thrane was a Utopian socialist.
-He made his appeal to the labouring classes urging a change of social structure "from below upwards."
-In 1848, he organised a labour society in Drammen.
+Marcus Thrane was a Utopian socialist who in 1848 organised a labour society in Drammen.
 In just a few months, this society had a membership of 500 and was publishing its own newspaper.
-Within two years, 300 societies had been organised all over Norway, with a total membership of 20,000 persons.
-The membership was drawn from the lower classes of both urban and rural areas; for the first time these two groups felt they had a common cause.
-In the end, the revolt was easily crushed; Thrane was captured and in 1855, after four years in jail, was sentenced to three additional years for crimes against the safety of the state.
-Upon his release, Marcus Thrane attempted unsuccessfully to revitalise his movement, but after the death of his wife, he migrated to the United States.
+Within two years, 300 societies had been organised all over Norway, with a total membership of 20,000 drawn from the lower classes of both urban and rural areas.
+In the end, the revolt was easily crushed; Thrane was captured and jailed.